Expensify/App/docs/articles/expensify-classic/account-settings/Preferences.md

 When you add a comment to a report, all the report actions will be time-stamped in your local time.
 Adjusting your time zone to the appropriate location makes tracking and understanding submission and approval times much easier.

 ![ExpensifyHelp_Time]({{site.url}}/assets/images/ExpensifyHelp_Time.png){:width="100%"}

-# FAQ
-## The profile picture on my account updated automatically.
-Why did this happen?
-Our focus is always on making your experience user-friendly and saving you valuable time.
-One of the ways we achieve this is by utilizing a public API to retrieve public data linked to your email address.

-This tool searches for public accounts or profiles associated with your email address, such as on LinkedIn.
-When it identifies one, it pulls in the uploaded profile picture and name to Expensify.

-While this automated process is generally accurate, there may be instances where it's not entirely correct.
-If this happens, we apologize for any inconvenience caused.
-The good news is that rectifying such situations is a straightforward process.
-You can quickly update your information manually by following the directions provided above, ensuring your data is accurate and up to date in no time.